cozygene/FEAST/README.md

 | ERR525697  |  Adult gut 3 | Source | NA |

-*using multiple sinks each tested with a different group of sources :
+*using multiple sinks, each tested with a different group of sources:

 | SampleID | Env |SourceSink | id |
 | ------------- | ------------- |------------- |-------------|